AKMI Duo are Valentine Michaud (saxophone) and Akvilé Sileikaité (piano)

 AS: My family’s support, teachers, people I’m playing with, people I’m meeting, music itself.

 What have been the greatest challenges of your career so far?

-Which particular works do you think you perform best?
+Which particular works do you think you play best?

 How do you make your repertoire choices from season to season?

-Do you have a favourite concert venue to perform in and why?
+Do you have a favorite concert venue to perform in and why?

 Who are your favourite musicians?

 VM: I have a lot!
 There are many musicians that I admire, not necessarily classical ones.
 I also love artists who are multi-faceted or really committed to contemporary music, as I think this is very important.
 And of course the people I play with are among my favourite musicians!
 But for the big names, it could range from Barbara Hannigan or Patricia Kopatchinskaja to Michael Jackson, Queen or Charlie Parker…

 AS: Valentine obviously, then Mirga Gražinyte, Parvo Järvi, Martin Grubinger, Fabian Ziegler, Asmik Grigorian, Hilary Hahn, Kian Soltani and many others.
 These are the names that come into my head first, there are so many I admire.
 I still have a secret wish to play with some of them.